Centril/rfcs/text/0000-default-field-values.md

 ### C#

-Another language with defaults in the OO list is C#.
+Another language with defaults of the object-oriented variety is C#.
-The behaviour similar to Java:
+The is behaviour similar to Java:

 ```csharp
 class Foo {